dotandimet/Mojo-Feed/README.md

 Copyright (C) Dotan Dimet.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.

 # AUTHOR